Xon77/Live4Life/README.md

 Feel free to post an issue, and you can also send me a mail first since it might be a functionality not explained (a more complete wiki will come), or try to send a pull request, since depending on my priorities I may not have not the time or the ability to solve it.

-For my current postdoctoral internship at [UQÀM](https://eavm.uqam.ca) funded by the [FRQSC](https://frq.gouv.qc.ca/en/society-and-culture/), I am looking for (audio)visual collaborations for the creation of spatial improvisations in a multi-sensory context, combining and alternating music, video / light and dance in space, mainly with:
+For my current postdoctoral internship at [UQÀM](https://eavm.uqam.ca) funded by the [FRQSC](https://frq.gouv.qc.ca/en/society-and-culture/) from September 2022 until August 2024, I am looking for (audio)visual collaborations for the creation of spatial improvisations in a multi-sensory context, combining and alternating music, video / light and dance in space, mainly with:
-- video developers to create the visual from the sound data generated (Technically, the audiovisual object mapping could be developed through open source tools, such as Processing (basic patch soon to be released), Open Frameworks, Hydra, or even through commercial tools like Touch Designer (basic patch soon to be released) and Resolume, as long as the creation process and the code are published on Github and open to everyone.),
+- video developers to create the visual from the sound data generated.
+Technically, the audiovisual object mapping could be developed through open source tools, such as Processing (basic patch soon to be released), Open Frameworks, Hydra, or even through commercial tools like Touch Designer (basic patch soon to be released) and Resolume, as long as the creation process and the code are published on Github and open to everyone.
 - dancers for improvising to finally assess the impact between the gesture of the performer, the dancing bodies and the video environment.

 The themes of these spatial improvisations will be about: loneliness, Bernard Parmegiani, free party and techno music.
 Feel free to contact me if you are interested.